top of page

 The noun 'repose' has its origins in the Latin word 'repositus,' which is a combination of 're-' meaning 'again' and 'ponere' meaning 'to place' or 'to put.'
 In Latin, 'repositus' referred to the act of placing something again or in a particular position, and it later evolved to include the idea of a state of rest or tranquility.
 In English, 'repose' was adopted in the 15th century to describe a state of rest, tranquility, or relaxation, often characterized by a peaceful and untroubled state of being.
 The etymology of 'repose' underscores its historical connection to the concept of finding rest and tranquility by placing oneself in a peaceful and undisturbed state, emphasizing the idea of relaxation and serenity.

-Quiz: Find the meaning of repose
+Quiz: Find the meaning of the noun repose:

 Try Again!